mdb571/covidtrack-extension/README.md

 ## Thanks

-This project would'nt have been successful without using [web-extension-starter](https://github.com/abhijithvijayan/web-extension-starter) made by [abhijithvijayan](https://github.com/abhijithvijayan).So kudos to this awesome developer
+This project would'nt have been successful without using [web-extension-starter](https://github.com/abhijithvijayan/web-extension-starter) made by [abhijithvijayan](https://github.com/abhijithvijayan).So kudos to this awesome developer⚡🎉

 ## Show your support